HVrettost/rent-a-place/README.md

 - I think that locks was not necessary to apply.
 In my opinion this functionality works in concurrency well as is.
 - Split the requirements in domains
 - Did not have time to write Unit Tests for everything
-- Also a module test approach would be good to have been implemented to test stuff like transactionality
+- Also, a module test approach would be good to have been implemented to test database stuff